-There are three public entrances to the State House:
+There are two public entrances to the State House:

-- Hooker entrance on Beacon Street at the front of the building.
+- General Hooker entrance on Beacon Street at the front of the building.

-- Ashburton Park entrance (handicapped accessible) off Bowdoin Street near rear of building.
+- Ashburton Park (accessible) entrance off Bowdoin Street near the rear of the building.

-Special Collections is in the West Wing at the front of the building.
+The Special Collections Department (Room 55) is located in the west wing at the front of the building.
 Proceed to the end of the west wing corridor on the first floor and take the elevator at the end of the hall to the basement.
 Special Collections is to the right when exiting the elevator.